benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `ssl.truststore`

-Local filesystem path of trust store used to validate certificates sent by other Fusion Servers or IHC servers.
+Local filesystem path of trust store used to validate certificates sent by other LiveData Plane Servers or IHC servers.

 - Absolute path to trust store.
 - Checked at startup